-Impact wrenches look and function much like a traditional cordless drill - but don't be fooled.
-Impact wrenches pack considerably more punch, thanks to far greater rotational torque.
+Impact wrenches look and function much like a traditional cordless drill, however they are a lot stronger, thanks to far greater rotational torque.
 Additionally, they're primarily designed for use on nuts and bolts rather than screws.

 A good way to differentiate impact wrenches from regular drills is this; a normal drill simply pushes the bolt, putting excess strain on the fastener that often results in warping or stripping.
 An impact wrench rapidly 'punches' the bolt, delivering a much greater downward force with far less damage to the bolt and the screw it's on.